JoranL/human-rights-ontology/ontorights-access.md

 [Access OntoRights](ontorights-access.md)

 ## Access Full_OntoRights
-OntoRights exists in two versions: Full OntoRights and Simple Ontorights.
+OntoRights exists in two versions: Full OntoRights and Easy Ontorights.
 Both can be accessed either as static websites or as Visual Paradigm projects.

 | **Version** | **Full**               | **Easy**             |
 |-------------|------------------------|------------------------|